centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-packages.md

 ### With a remote database

-> If installing database on a dedicated server, this server should also have
+> If installing the database on a dedicated server, this server should also have
 > the prerequired repositories.

 Run the following command on the Central server: